 - Sporting injuries

 - Dancing injuries

 You don’t need to be a millionaire to get private cover for ancillary treatments.
-Insurers include remedial massage in extras policies for under $10 a week.
+Insurers include remedial massage in extras policies for less than $13 per month.

 How do I claim remedial massage on my health insurance?

 You may need to attend a practice within your insurer’s approved network of remedial massage therapists to get your rebate.
 Therapists who are members of an insurer's network should be able to assist with on-the-spot claims.